 - Open the probiotic capsules and add the powder to the blender.

 - Add the penicillium roqueforti.
 If your penicillium roqueforti is in powdered form it works the same way as the liquid one.

 - The mixture should be smooth but thick.
 If needed, add 1 tablespoon of water at a time until smooth.
 Do not add too much water, you want to use at least as possible.

 - Transfer to a clean bowl, cover with plastic film and let sit at room temperature for one day, this step is important to let the cheese ferment.

 - The following day, place the bowl in the refrigerator for about 4 hours to make the mixture easier to work with.

 - Cover each cheese with a bowl, or plastic container.
 This step is essential to keep some humidity inside, it’s important for good mold growth.
-Place the cheeses in your refrigerator (you will age the cheeses covered if your refrigerator all the time).
+Place the cheeses in your refrigerator (you will age the cheeses covered if your refrigerator during the whole aging process).